tonytvo/blog-generator/content/blog/language-of-emotions-summary/index.md

   - THE INTERNAL QUESTIONS: What action should be taken?
   - DISCUSSION: What are your reactions to the things we’ve all been taught about fear?
 Have you ever heard any positive messages about fear?
 Think about times when your fear has worked well for you.

+  - We don’t recognize fear as the innate ability to act, move, react, and change our behavior based on the input we receive.
+We call fear our horse sense, our gut instincts, our little birdie, or even our guardian angel.
+  - When your emotional realm is healthy, your anger and fear work together to keep you safe and sound.
+However, when your emotional realm is unhealthy, this is almost exactly the way your anger and fear work together: when your boundary is decayed, ignored, and poorly maintained because you don’t honor your anger, your fears will have to become hypervigilant and overly activated just to keep you upright.
+  - If you have no boundary, you’ll be unable to monitor your behavior or identify proper behavior in others, and you’ll be vulnerable most of the time.
+Without a strong boundary, you may experience amorphous anxieties, you may attack people verbally or physically, or accuse them of plotting against you.
+  - When your flowing fear is allowed to take its secure and proper position inside your well-defined boundaries, it will bring you an instinctive sense of readiness, focus, calm, and vigor.
+In fact, you won’t seem fearful at all, just as you won't appear angry when you set your boundary properly.
+  - Fear is not cowardice.
+It is the protective mechanism inside you that knows you’re not adequately prepared for whatever comes next.
+When you ask your fear the internal question, What action should be taken. your fear will tell you in no uncertain terms: Stand still.
+Run!
+Speak out.
+Remain silent.
+Duck!
+Fade into the background.
+Walk forcefully.
+Move quickly to the left.
+Look stupid.
+  - When you can channel your fear properly, it will contribute a sense of self-preservation while it pushes you to study, prepare, and renew your understanding of courage as the capacity to live life on your own terms.
+  - Fear is your body’s way of telling you that something is wrong.
+It helps you know when you’re about to take on a new job, a new love affair, or any new direction in your life.
+  - To access your fear, you must ground and focus yourself inside your sacred space.
+When you have free access to your fear, you’ll tend to be calm and relaxed most of the time because your intuition will be fully activated, which means you’ll be able to avoid unnecessary dangers without much effort.
+  - When you allow your fear to instruct your behavior, you may find yourself acting in unaccustomed ways.
+For example, you may fight back or deal with the situation when you’re actually very gentle.
+When your life is at stake, your fear will cause you to act in lifesaving ways that might never occur to you in a normal situation.
+  - When you can see your flashbacks as brilliant survival tools, they can become fun and comical.
+You can move from a broken-down victim position into a powerful survivor stance.
+Your fear can contribute an agile, resourceful, and humorous Jackie Chan stance that will help you see yourself in an entirely new light.
+  - Fears of the future can be worked with in the same way.
+If you can preplay fearful events in your mind, you can prepare yourself for any number of win-win scenarios before they happen.
+Fear knows that this world is full of dangers and novel situations, and it wants to prepare you for them.
+  - When dealing with fear in others, it is important to treat them not as weaklings or overly reactive beings, but as intuitive people whose instincts have become activated.
+If you can shift your attitude, you can help these people connect to their intuitive abilities.
+  - When fear is welcomed and respected, it alerts people to danger or novelty, prepares them to act decisively, contributes the energy they need to complete whichever action works best in each situation, and then retreats to its watchful free-flowing state.
+  - There are two types of anxiety.
+The first is a constant sense of dread, wariness, nervousness, and apprehension that arises when we’re clogged with rejected and dishonored fears.
+The second is a nagging sense of disturbance or distress when you have no precise information to grab hold of.
+  - The intuitive and instinctual emotion of fear is a warning signal that needs to be listened to.
+It can save your life.
+Worry and anxieties are not always linked to physical danger, but they always try to get your attention for crucial reasons.

 - **WORRY & ANXIETY: Focus & Completion**
   - ACTION REQUIRED: Worry and anxiety arise to help you organize, plan for, and complete your tasks – both are related to fear, but they arise to help you orient to possible upcoming change, novelty, or hazard.
 Bonus: If you feel anxiety or worry, you’ll know that there is nothing to fear in the present moment!
   - GIFTS: Foresight ~ Focus ~ Conscience ~ Task-completion ~ Procrastination alert!
   - THE INTERNAL QUESTIONS: What triggered this feeling?
 What truly needs to be done?

+  - If you’re constantly anxious, pay attention to your grounding.
+Connecting yourself to the earth and off-loading your tension is a great way to calm and focus yourself so that you can feel safe.
+If you struggle with anxiety, you’ll often experience chemical disturbances due to an increase in adrenaline, cortisol, and related hormones.
+  - When you’re coming out of an anxiety trance, your personal space can become small and puny in response to your lack of usable instincts.
+Pouring your anxiety into your personal space will help your body relax and heal itself, but it will also fill your personal space with enough energy to restore itself to its proper size.
+  - When people are stuck in the territory of worry and anxiety, they are near their fears but not yet able to work with them consciously.
+To help them create sacred space for their anxieties, you can support them in tracking their way back to their true fears and their ability to act decisively.

 - **CONFUSION: The Mask for Fear**
   - ACTION REQUIRED: Confusion is a mask for fear and anxiety, and it arises when you are overwhelmed by change, novelty, or too many tasks.
 Confusion can be a lovely vacation from overwhelm.